2020-2021 School Year

 - Eligibility Guidelines for Free or Reduced

-To qualify for a Free or Reduced Fare bus pass, families must be income eligible.
-Families applying for a Free or Reduced Fare pass must submit a letter from the SVUSD Food Services Department for the 2018-2019 or 2019-2020 school year, as proof of eligibility for Free or Reduced services.
+[^] To qualify for a Free or Reduced Fare bus pass, families must be income eligible.
+Families applying for a Free or Reduced Fare pass must submit a letter from the SVUSD Food Services Department for the 2019-2020 or 2020-2021 school year, as proof of eligibility for Free or Reduced services.
 If you do not have a copy of this letter, a copy may be obtained by emailing FOODSERVICES@svusd.org.
+Be sure to include your student's name and/or district ID number.

 - All bus pass purchases are final and non-refundable